alblaine/reddit-getter/readme.md

 To find out whether you have python, open your command prompt (terminal) and type `python --version`.

 Once you have python installed, download the reddit.py file.
-Navigate to the folder where the file is installed in your command (terminal) wowindow.
+In your command (terminal) window, navigate to the folder where the file is installed.

-Example: `cd downloads`
+Example of navigating to the `downloads` folder using a UNIX command: `cd downloads`

 Once in the right folder, type `python reddit.py`.
 If you have python 3 installed, type `python3 reddit.py`.